This guide is continuously updated for relevancy, accuracy, and the most recent info.

 Key features:

-Mazda may have killed off the electric and hybrid MX-30 subcompact in the US just two years into production (yet still available in Canada).
-Still, the company’s CX-30 has been going strong since it first debuted in 2019 with no signs of slowing down.
+Mazda may have killed off the electric and hybrid MX-30 subcompact in the US just two years into production (yet it is still available in Canada).
+Still, the company’s CX-30 has been going strong since it first debuted in 2019 and shows no signs of slowing down.
 The agile CUV stands out with its refined design and engaging driving dynamics, making it a compelling choice for those seeking style and performance in a smaller package.

 Mazda CX-5 – Compact Crossver SUV